 Is aluminum foil effective at maintaining food warmth?

-Before trying out the warming capabilities of foil on hot meals, it is important to consider some safety limitations.
-Using foil or any other storage instrument to keep food warm outside of the refrigerator for more than two hours is not a good idea.
-Once this time limit has been surpassed, food becomes a breeding ground for germs.
+It is important to consider food safety when using foil or other methods to keep food warm.
+Using foil or other storage containers to keep food warm outside the refrigerator for more than two hours is not recommended because the food may become a breeding ground for germs.